slawinski/a-basic-movie-database/README.md

 ## Deployment

-To deploy the app on Heroku ryou need to run the below commands.
+To deploy the app on Heroku you need to run the below commands with docker container up and running.

 ```bash
 heroku login